 Some also asked why I didn't wear make-up.
 For the record I do, but not as much as women there.
 Make-up, it seems, is essential to the main goal of snagging a man.

-Older women after my speeches crowded around me, grabbed my hands and very seriously advised that I go home and work on getting married.
+After my speeches older women crowded around me, grabbed my hands and very seriously advised that I go home and work on getting married.
 I said I would.

 I already feel a bit like a freak that I'm not married and don't have children at my age, so the everyday reminder on the trip threatened to send me over the edge.
 But I was remarkably sanguine.
 I know I've been afforded an opportunity that these women are only now starting to imagine - an opportunity to forge a life of my own.
 Yes, getting married and having children no doubt enriches a life, but not having the choice surely diminishes it.